 The M.S. degree in geoscience is regarded by most hiring agencies as the working degree.
 The master's program in geoscience prepares students for employment in industry or for doctoral study.

-The Master of Science degree in geoscience requires a minimum of 30 s.h. of graduate credit.
-M.S. students may count up to 8 s.h. of research credit toward the 30 s.h. required for the degree.
+The Master of Science program in geoscience requires a minimum of 30 s.h. of graduate credit.
+Students may count up to 8 s.h. of research credit toward the 30 s.h. required for the degree.
 They must earn at least 24 s.h. toward the degree in University of Iowa courses taken after they enroll in the program.
-All entering graduate students are required to enroll in EES:5070 Geologic Orientation during the fall semester of their first year in the graduate program.
-M.S. students also must complete EES:5010 Geoscience Seminar Series each semester until they defend their thesis.
+All entering students are required to enroll in EES:5070 Geologic Orientation during the fall semester of their first year in the graduate program.
+Students also must complete EES:5010 Geoscience Seminar Series each semester until they defend their thesis.

 All geoscience graduate students must meet the admission and degree requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College (particularly sections IX, X, and XII).
 They also should acquaint themselves with the University calendar, for deadline dates and so forth.

 Career opportunities are readily available for geoscience graduates.
 Professional geologists work in resource companies, environmental corporations, educational institutions, conservation agencies, urban planning, state and federal geological surveys, and government resource and research organizations.
 Companies such as ExxonMobil routinely recruit Iowa graduates on campus.